mu-ni/memo/bq/a.md

     combine with my current research, customize recommandation not for users, but for engineers, easy to develop, simplify the workflow

-25. "Design an online payment system."
-29. "Which Amazon leadership principle do you resonate most with?"
+11. "Which Amazon leadership principle do you resonate/rezəneɪt/ most with?"
     - ownership
-    take risk, try challenging and new
-    Sometimes failure is not a terrible thing, innovation requires failing be responsible for my work, listen to others' opinions not working for my boss, but woring for my self
+    willing to take risk, try challenging and new Sometimes failure/ˈfeɪljər/ is not a terrible thing, innovation requires failing not working for my boss, but woring for my self
     - learn and be curious
-    keep learning, interested in new technologies
-    read technical blogs every day, infoQ
-    looking for opportunities to try new technologies in my work
+    interested in new technologies, still keep learning, reading blogs everyday look for opportunities to use what I recently learned in my daily work

+12. "Design an online payment system."

 技术选型争论，over-designed